idhanu/coding-exercise/README.md

 Our Aim
 -------

 Fork this project to your private repo, create an implementation in either NodeJS, Golang or PHP.
-The only requirement is that it needs to have tests!
+The time-limit is 1.5 hours, and it's a complicated task.
+Keep that in mind with your approach!